Moths of North Carolina

 Habitats: Records from the Coastal Plain come from both xeric sites, such as barrier islands and sand ridges, and wet-to-mesic sites, such as bottomland, swamp, and other riparian habitats; we have no records from pure peatland habitats, however.
 In the Piedmont and Mountains, records also come from both upland and lowland habitats.
 Records also appear to be divided between forest habitats and those that are either naturally or artificially open.

-Larval Host Plants: Reared by Franclemont on Bush Clover (Lespedeza spp.) (see Forbes, 1954; Crumb, 1955), although there do not appear to be any other host plant records (Wagner et al., 2011).
-According to Wagner et al., members of this tribe (Euclidiini) typically feed on either grasses or legumes (or both). - View
+Larval Host Plants: Larvae were reared by Franclemont on bush-clover (Lespedeza spp.) (see Forbes, 1954; Crumb, 1955), although there do not appear to be any other host plant records.
+According to Wagner et al. (2011), members of this tribe (Euclidiini) typically feed on either grasses or legumes (or both). - View

 Observation Methods: Adults have been recorded in light traps and likely are attracted to bait but we have no specific records.
 Occasionally flushed from vegetation.